hacktoolkit/hacktoolkit/README.md

 Hacktoolkit is the ONE open source project to rule them all (we try to, at least).

-The spirit of this project is summarized in this tagline: _**Win hackathons by using bootstrap code to build complete websites and apps in 24 hours.**_
+The spirit of this project is summarized in this tagline: _**Win hackathons by using refined APIs and bootstrap code to build complete websites and apps in 24 hours.**_

 ## About this `README`